Dug McDaniel posts career night, U-M hoops opens season with 99-74 win over UNC-Asheville

 Pouring it on

-At one point McDaniel found Tarris Reed Jr, who threw a touch pass to Nkamhoua for the slam.
+At one point McDaniel found Tarris Reed Jr. in the paint, who tipped a touch pass to Nkamhoua for the slam.
 As nice a play as it was, U-M enjoyed it a moment too long and got beat back down the court for a fast break dunk.

 It didn't matter on this night.
 Williams knocked down a pair of free throws, Reed connected on a drop-step layup and Williams buried a three from the corner to go up 67-40.